 Carleton Watkins, El Capitan, Yosemite Valley, 1861.
 Collection of the Library of Congress, Washington.
 Also collection of the Harvard University Herbaria, J. Paul Getty Museum, UCLA Research Library, Bancroft Library at the University of California, Berkeley, Yosemite Museum, Denver Art Museum, California Historical Society, National Archives, New York Public Library, Royal British Columbia Museum, Ransom Center at the University of Texas, State Library of Victoria, Crocker Art Museum, Clark Art Institute, Boston Public Library, American Geophysical Society, and the Buffalo and Erie County Public Library.

 I’m sure there are artworks about which I’m forgetting, but I can’t think of a lot of Californians directly addressing how California’s freeways have impacted its environment, especially its air quality.
-Smog isn’t as big a story now as it was 20 years ago — the state of California passed aggressive new laws that have had an enormous impact — but there aren’t that many artworks directly linking air quality to highways.
+Smog isn’t as big a story now as it was 20 years ago — the state of California has passed aggressive laws that have had an enormous impact — but there aren’t that many artworks directly linking air quality to highways.
 Here are two, one from a New Yorker, another from perhaps America’s most passionate lover of the West.

 Bruce Davidson, 405/10 Underpass from the series “The Nature of Los Angeles,” 2009.
 Collection of the Los Angeles County Museum of Art.